Strong Stability of Sampled-data Riesz-spectral Systems: Spectrum and sampling

 Thus, $(re^{i\theta}- A)^{-1} b$ converges to $-A^{-1}b$ uniformly on $\theta \in [-\pi/2,\pi/2]$ as $r\to 0$.
 This completes the proof. \end{proof}

-\begin{remark} {\em Lemma~\ref{lem:continuous_time_trans_func_bound} provides a sufficient condition for the transfer function $G$ extended by \eqref{eq:extension} to be analytic and bounded on $\mathbb{C}_0$.
-If $(A,B,F)$ is stabilizable and detectable, then this analyticity and boundedness property is equivalent to the exponential stability of $(T_{BF}(t) )_{t\geq 0}$; see, e.g., Theorem~VI.
+\begin{remark} {\em Combining \eqref{eq:extension} and Lemma~\ref{lem:continuous_time_trans_func_bound}, we see that the transfer function $G_{BF}(\lambda) := F(\lambda I - A - BF)^{-1}B$ is holomorphic and bounded on $\mathbb{C}_0$.
+This property is equivalent to the exponential stability of $(T_{BF}(t) )_{t\geq 0}$ if $(A,B,F)$ is exponentially stabilizable and exponentially detectable; see, e.g., Theorem~VI.
 8.35 of \cite{Engel2000}.
-However, since $0$ belongs to the continuous spectrum of $A$ in our problem setting, $(A,B,F)$ is not stabilizable or detectable by Theorems~5.26 and 5.27 of \cite{Curtain1995}. } \end{remark}
+However, since $0$ is an accumulation point of $\sigma_p(A)$ in our problem setting, $(A,B,F)$ is not exponentially stabilizable or exponentially detectable by Theorem~8.2.3 of \cite{Curtain2020}. } \end{remark}